Marc Guehi transfer news: Crystal Palace defender's £35m move to Liverpool off after Eagles fail to find replacement

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW📺

-A deal sheet was then submitted to the Premier League to take the Guehi negotiations beyond Monday's 7pm deadline - but Palace have ultimately decided not to sell.
+A deal sheet was then submitted to the Premier League to take the Guehi negotiations beyond Monday's 7pm deadline - but Palace then ultimately decided not to sell.

+Sky Sports News has been told that, following direct conversations with Guehi and head coach Oliver Glasner, Palace's bosses decided they needed to cancel the deal and tell the player to return to south London.

-That news will be welcomed by head coach Oliver Glasner, who had urged Palace not to sell one of his key players so late in the window.
+The news will be welcomed by head coach Glasner, who had urged Palace not to sell one of his key players so late in the window.
 "We have to [keep Guehi] if we want to play a successful season," Glasner had told Sky Sports after the win at Villa Park.
-"If we don't have the right replacement for me it's clear to keep him."
+"If we don't have the right replacement, for me it's clear to keep him."

-Sky Sports News understands Glanser's insistence on not wanting to lose Guehi played a key role in the decision by Palace to pull the plug.
+Sky Sports News understands Glasner's insistence on not wanting to lose Guehi played a key role in the decision by Palace to pull the plug.

 Guehi has just one year remaining on his Palace contract and the club do not want to lose him on a free transfer at the end of the season.
 That is an issue they will now need to address.